Men's & Women's Swimming & Diving - Director of Natatorium

 Rueppel is now in his second season at the helm of the men’s and women’s swimming programs as well as the director of the college’s natatorium.
 He came to Middlebury from Franklin & Marshall College in Lancaster, Penn., where he has served as the men’s and women’s coach since 2001.

-During his 10-year run at F&M, Rueppel’s teams won 10 conference titles (7 men, 3 women) and broke nearly 90 school records.
-He coached three NCAA Champions, 37 All-Americans as well as five Academic All-Americans, while his teams earned Team Academic All-American honors for nine straight years.
-His athletes won Centennial Conference individual titles 139 times, setting 55 Conference marks.
+During his 10-year run at F&M, Rueppel’s teams won 10 conference titles (seven men, three women) and broke nearly 90 school records.
+He coached three NCAA Champions, 37 All-Americans as well as five Academic All-Americans, while his teams earned Team Academic All-American honors for nine-straight years.
+His student-athletes won Centennial Conference individual titles 139 times, setting 55 Conference marks.
 Rueppel’s men’s team compiled a 44-10 mark in dual conference meets during his tenure, while the women were 53-10.
 He was named the Centennial Conference’s inaugural Coach of the Year in 2010.

 Diving Coach: Lisa Gibbs - email@example.com